logicalclocks/hops-docs/docs/user_guide/tensorflow/horovod.rst

     :figclass: align-center

-**Navigate to Logs in HopsWorks**
+**Navigate to Logs in Hopsworks**
-After launching your Horovod notebook from the launcher notebook, you can navigate to HopsWorks to see execution logs.
+After launching your Horovod notebook from the launcher notebook, you can navigate to Hopsworks to see execution logs.

 .. figure:: ../../imgs/logs.png
     :alt: Logs overview